Role of frontline workers in facilitation

 These are only guidelines and you may need to be flexible to accommodate variations.
-The Case Study below illustrates a slightly different facilitation approach.
+Case Study 7.1 illustrates a slightly different facilitation approach.

 Case Study 7.1 Addressing school sanitation issues

-As part of an urban sanitation project to address school sanitation issues, a planning session was initiated in a small town by the implementing NGO.
+As part of an urban sanitation project to address school sanitation issues, a planning session was initiated in a small town in Welaita zone of SNNPR by the implementing NGO.

-The participants for the session came from different government offices, including municipality, water desk and health office, and also the parent-teacher association (PTA), local administration and the schools themselves.
+The participants for the session came from different government offices, including municipality, water desk and health office, and also the parent teacher association (PTA), kebele administration and the schools themselves.
 The facilitator introduced himself and the NGO he worked for.
 He allowed enough time for participants to introduce themselves and the offices they represented.
 Then he briefly introduced the urban sanitation project and explained why the planning session was important.

 Participants had been sent in groups to visit selected schools prior to the meeting and to record their own assessment of the situation.
 They used observations and interviews with both students and teachers.